 flag to enter into an interactive CLI mode.

-in the interactive shell and it should print out a small table of information like the current host/port/username/password required to connect to both SMTP and IMAP.
+in the interactive shell and it will print out a table of critical information including:

 $ sudo vim /etc/systemd/system/proton-bridge.service